lprader/webthings-workshop/readme.md

 The WebIDE allows you to install JavaScript applications built with the Moddable SDK on your device from the browser.
 It is an alternative to some of the command line build tools provided by the Moddable SDK.

-It is available at [https://ide.moddable.com](https://ide.moddable.com).
+It is available at [https://moddable-ide.netlify.com](https://moddable-ide.netlify.com).

 ![](./images/webide.png)

 Note that the WebIDE uses [WebUSB](https://developers.google.com/web/updates/2016/03/access-usb-devices-on-the-web) to connect to devices, so it only works in Chrome.
 If you don't have Chrome already, you can download it [here](https://www.google.com/chrome/).

-> The repository for the project is [on GitHub](https://github.com/FWeinb/moddable-webide).
+> The repository for the main project is [on GitHub](https://github.com/FWeinb/moddable-webide).
 Special thanks to [FWeinb](https://github.com/FWeinb) for developing it.
+The version used for this workshop is also [on GitHub](https://github.com/lprader/moddable-webide).

 <a id="examples"></a>
 ## Running Examples